 Summer break is wrapping up, and our kids are getting ready to head back to school.
-If you’re shopping for a new backpack for the year ahead, now is the perfect time to start thinking about how their spines can be negatively affected by what they carry on their backs each day.
+If you’re shopping for a new backpack for the year ahead, now is the perfect time to start thinking about backpack safety and how kids’ spines can be negatively affected by what they carry on their backs each day.

 The American Academy of Orthopedists stated that:

 58% have seen patients complaining about back or shoulder pain related to backpacks.